LearnWeb3DAO/Defi-Exchange/README.md

         provider
       );
       let amountOfTokens;
-      // If ETH is selected this means our input value is `Eth` which means our input amount would be
+      // If `Eth` is selected this means our input value is `Eth` which means our input amount would be
       // `_swapAmountWei`, the input reserve would be the `ethBalance` of the contract and output reserve
-      // would be the  `Crypto Dev token` reserve if (ethSelected) {
+      // would be the `Crypto Dev` token reserve if (ethSelected) {
         amountOfTokens = await exchangeContract.getAmountOfTokens(
           _swapAmountWei,